 Volatility is one of the characteristics of holiday retail sales—with the focus here on stores that sell gift-type goods.
 These stores, in other words, exclude car dealers, gas stations, restaurants, food, and drug stores.

-More specifically, the graphic below shows that:
+More specifically, the graphic above shows that:

 - Volatility is evident in sales growth that can spike well above average in any given year—or periodically slow to a significant degree.